HudsonFinn/FileMover/README.md

-# FileMover
+# File Moving Project
-This is a little project I worked on over a couple of weekends to make sorting my downloads folder easier!
+This is a little project I worked on over a couple of weekends to make sorting my downloads/all folders easier!

-At the moment you run it and it will sit in the background and monitor your downloads folder (Or any folder that you like) and when a file is added it will sort that file and any other file into folders such as Audio, Video, Pictures, Text, Data, Ect.
-At the moment it supports over 50 file types.
-On top of that there is built in functionality to unzip all downloaded zip files into a separate uncompressed folder.

-In the near future I will be adding Functionality to sort manually and update the interface to make it more appealing!
-Other features may be a way to let users edit the sorting mechanism although I believe it would require a lot of work so I'll see how busy I am.
+This is my first full python programme and I have tried to keep the code managable and reasonably readable.
+All code is run from the __main__.py file and I have attempted to modualise all the parts of the programme into classes.
+I have also built some custom exceptions which can be found in the settingsExceptions.py file.

+Please feel free to use the programme edit the programme and use it in any way you you want to.
+Also if you would like to extend the functionality feel free to make a pull request and I'll grant anything that seems generally useful to anyone

+# Instructions of use